kanyun-inc/ytk-mp4j/README.md

 ##### Container

 Ytk-mp4j supports not only ```array``` data container in which data are arranged in different processes/threads in order, but also supports ```map``` data container which is more powerful and flexible.
 But it is not efficient, and the order of data in ```map``` data container will not be emphasized.
+In ThreadCommSlave, all threads in the same process shared the same result(reduce memory use and gc) when using ```map``` container, and if you want to modify in different threads, you must clone a duplicate ahead of modification.

 ##### Information